 In year one, you will study modules that introduce you to the various sports science sub-disciplines and lay the academic knowledge and practical skills foundations that will underpin later years.
 Your second-year builds upon the first year with more applied modules that advance your knowledge across all of the sport science sub-disciplines.
 During your third year you will have the choice to pick from a selection of sport science sub-discipline modules to allow you to develop more in-depth knowledge in areas of interest to you.

 Enhancing your employability when you graduate you will also have the opportunity to practice in a professional working environment, with work placement opportunities available at several local sports clubs.
-Finally, to complement your studies, you will also be encouraged to prepare for BASES, accreditation upon graduation.

 Throughout your course you'll learn through a range of methods including practical sessions, debates and observations, as well as formal lectures and interactive seminars.
 You'll have opportunities to work on small group projects which will help develop your problem-solving skills, and you'll also be encouraged to take part in independent learning, so you keep up to date with the latest research.
 Whatever your learning style, you will be assessed in a variety of ways, ensuring you're able to develop your skills in different areas.